-3.2 Deadline
+2.2 Deadline

-Applications must be received by 31 October 2019, otherwise the application will be recorded as late.
+Applications must be received by 31 October 2024, otherwise the application will be recorded as late.
 Late applications will not be considered in the first round of allocations and an outcome will not be sent on the National Offer Day.
-Please see the relevant authority's co-ordinated admissions scheme for this intake for full details.
+Please see North Somerset Council's co-ordinated scheme for this intake.
+A Parent Guide is available on the North Somerset Council's website NSC Parent Guide